AdamxzV3/Website-Performance-Analyzer/README.md

-# Website-Performance-Analyzer
+# Website Performance Analyzer 🚀

-Website Performance Analyzer in python
+A simple Python script to analyze website performance.
+It measures the page load time ⏱️, number of requests 🔄, and resource sizes 📦.